Ave Imperator, morituri te salutant: Usage in modern times

 The story was well known in the 20th century, and indeed appears in George Bernard Shaw's 1912 play Androcles and the Lion immediately before the Christians face the lions as "Hail, Caesar! those about to die salute thee", with the Emperor responding "Good morrow, friends".
-As well as taking root in modern conceptions of Roman customs, the phrase has passed into contemporary culture, including use by air force pilots such as John Lerew (his biography is titled "We Who Are About to Die"), two World War II films entitled Morituri, an episode of M*A*S*H entitled "Peace on Us", the French comic book Asterix by René Goscinny and Albert Uderzo, a Marvel comic of the 1980s called Strikeforce: Morituri that focused on superheroes who were inevitably going to die, the Adventure Time episode "Morituri Te Salutamus", 'a set of one-act plays of the 1890s by Hermann Sudermann, Joseph Conrad's canonical 1902 novel Heart of Darkness, James Joyce's novel Ulysses, spoken by the main antagonist, Mr. Brown, shortly before his death in Agatha Christie's 1922 novel The Secret Adversary, as well as mentioned in the epilogue of Christie's book A Caribbean Mystery (1964), in popular music of the 1980s, as well as music in video games, in the paper title of peer-reviewed medical research, in a political maiden speech, market commentary during 2008 global financial crisis and in modern art, fiction, non-fiction and poetry related to the Roman period.
+As well as taking root in modern conceptions of Roman customs, the phrase has passed into contemporary culture, including use by military pilots such as John Lerew, two unrelated World War II films entitled Morituri (released 1948 and 1965), an episode of M*A*S*H entitled "Peace on Us", the French comic book Asterix by René Goscinny and Albert Uderzo, a Marvel comic of the 1980s called Strikeforce: Morituri that focused on superheroes who were inevitably going to die, the Adventure Time episode "Morituri Te Salutamus", the Jurassic World: Chaos Theory episode "Morituri Te Salutant", a set of one-act plays of the 1890s by Hermann Sudermann, Joseph Conrad's canonical 1902 novel Heart of Darkness, James Joyce's novel Ulysses, spoken by the main antagonist, Mr. Brown, shortly before his death in Agatha Christie's 1922 novel The Secret Adversary, as well as mentioned in the epilogue of Christie's book A Caribbean Mystery (1964), in popular music of the 1980s, as well as music in video games, in the paper title of peer-reviewed medical research, in a political maiden speech, market commentary during the 2008 financial crisis and in modern art, fiction, non-fiction and poetry related to the Roman period.

+In the 2000 film Gladiator, Proximo's squad of gladiators recite the phrase in unison before the emperor Commodus - all except for Maximus, who remains silent.
+Later in the film, the former gladiator Tigris the Gaul (played by Sven-Ole Thorsen), brought back from his retirement to kill Maximus, also addresses the emperor with the phrase, with Maximus once again defiantly refusing to do so.

 Those Who Are About to Die Salute You – Morituri Te Salutant is the debut album by Colosseum, released in 1969 by Fontana.
 It is one of the pioneering albums of jazz fusion.

 For Those About to Rock (We Salute You) (referred to as For Those About to Rock on the cover) is the eighth studio album by Australian hard rock band AC/DC.

-It appears in the short story "Old Bugs" written by H.P.Lovecraft in late 1919.
+It appears in the short story "Old Bugs" written by H.P.
+Lovecraft in late 1919.

+It appears in the party scene in 1950’s film, All About Eve: “Margo: [to Bill] You be the host.
+It's your party.
+Happy birthday, welcome home, and we who are about to die salute you.”

+The 2024 show Those About to Die, which is centered on gladiators, is named as a reference to the phrase.